 The last thing I have to mention about this film that I love so much is Sam.
 The framing device/character.
 I love everything about Sam and the way the film used him!
 The origin of this story started when Michael Dougherty was an animation student and he came up with the realization that Halloween is one of the few holidays that doesn't have a main character to represent it.
 Thus Sam the strange trick or treater was born and honestly, the way he was used and how well this character was thought out, I actually believe now that Sam is the representing character for my favorite holiday.
 It's a bold undertaking to come up with something like that and I really think Michael Dougherty pulled it off.
 I love the way this film uses him though because not only is he the one element every story has in common but the final story is effectively his story and as they wrap up the film they effectively tell you about Sam (as much as I want to know anyways) and tie it all into the point and the main theme of the movie.
 That's what makes this an effective film.

 This review is part of my 2014 run of 13 Nights of Macabre Movies!
 Tune in tomorrow as check out another different take on the standard anthology structure with The ABCs of Death (2012).

 Like this blog?
-You can support it by buying this film (and 5 other classic kaiju films) through these links:
+You can support it by buying this film through these fine links: